-The Group recognises a loss allowance for expected credit losses ("ECL") on financial assets which are subject to impairment under HKFRS 9 (including trade and other receivables deposit and prepayments).
+The Group recognises a loss allowance for expected credit losses ("ECL") on financial assets which are subject to impairment under HKFRS 9 (including trade receivables, other receivables and deposits and bank balances).
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition.